falcondb/MyNotes/Linux/source-code-study/5.x.x/netowrk/dev.md

 __netif_schedule ==>		__netif_reschedule
   *sd->output_queue_tailp = q
   sd->output_queue_tailp = &q->next_sched
+  raise_softirq_irqoff(NET_TX_SOFTIRQ)
-  raise_softirq_irqoff(NET_TX_SOFTIRQ)  // at this moment, still in user context, raise softirq, and deferred for kthread to process the rest
+  // at this moment, still in user context, raise softirq, and deferred for kthread to process the rest
+  // also schedules the ksoftirqd thread, if the function is not called
+  // from a hardware or software interrupt context and preemption has not been disabled
 ```